alexschimel/Espresso/README.md

 * For the source code:
   * Clone this repository, as well as the repository of [*CoFFee*](https://github.com/alexschimel/CoFFee), with [git or a git client](https://git-scm.com/).
-  * Note that a few files are managed with [git-lfs](https://git-lfs.com/) so you will need to have this installed too.
+  * Note that a few files are managed with [git-lfs](https://git-lfs.com/) so you will need to have this installed before you clone this repository.
   * Simply downloading the source code will not work since you will miss the files that require git-lef.
 * For the compiled executable:
   * Preferably, [download the binary installer from the releases page](https://github.com/alexschimel/Espresso/releases), execute the installer, and follow the instructions of the setup wizard.
 The setup wizard will check if you have the appropriate version of MATLAB Runtime installed and, if not, let you download and install it.
 Note that the setup wizard requires an internet connection.